 Page markup is one of the most arduous processes for any developer.
-It's not the complexity of markup itself, its implementation; opening and closing tags, the fact that templates aren't separated into components, the visual issue in terms determining to what degree one section or another is nested, etc. To solve these problems, HTML preprocessors, interpreters that translate markup from their own language to HTML, were invented.
+It's not the complexity of markup itself, its implementation, opening and closing tags, unseparated templates in components, the visual issue in determining to what degree one section or another is nested, etc. To solve these problems, HTML preprocessors, interpreters that translate markup from their language to HTML, were invented.

 In this course, we'll study the popular Pug preprocessor, which will help us learn:

-All of this will allow you to write maintainable code that will automatically translate into plain HTML.
+It will allow you to write maintainable code and automatically translate it into plain HTML.

-Many of the lessons in this course will include a practice section with web view.
-It's a good idea to do more than just complete the task.
-Once you've completed the task successfully, try experimenting with the code and the features you've learned.
+Many of the lessons in this course will include a practice section with a web view.
+It's a good idea to do more than complete the task.
+Once you've finished, try experimenting with the code and the features you've learned.

-During the course, you'll come across independent assignments.
-If necessary, you can use the tasks in the assignments to practice.
+During the course, you'll come across independent tasks.
+If necessary, you can use it in the assignments to practice.

 The Hexlet support team or other students will answer you.

 For full access to the course you need a professional subscription.

 A professional subscription will give you full access to all Hexlet courses, projects and lifetime access to the theory of lessons learned.
 You can cancel your subscription at any time.